 Meditation in Hinduism.

 As in other religions, meditation has a special space in the religious practices of Hindu believers.
-It is considered as an important spiritual and religious practice which starts from self-cognition and moves towards Devine enlightenment.
+It is considered an important spiritual and religious practice that starts from self-cognition and moves towards Devine enlightenment.

 There are many forms of meditational practices in Hinduism.
 One of the most common is Yoga which mainly consists of these stages: ‘Dharana, Dhyana, and Samadhi’; the sacred names of meditation.